 | Tipper Won’t Lift | Electrical Issue (PTO) | Check fuse; Listen for solenoid “click” when engaging PTO. |

-| Pneumatic Issue | Check truck air pressure; Check for blocked air lines to the valve. | |
+| Pneumatic Issue | Check truck air pressure; Check for blocked air lines to the control valve. | |

 | Hydraulic Issue | Check if Limit Valve is stuck.
 Check hydraulic oil level. | |